Garmin Dash Cam Mini 2 Review: Tiny Camera, Big

 9 VIOFO A229 Plus Dash Cam Front and Rear, Dual STARVIS 2 Sensors, 2 Channel HDR, 1440P+1440P Voice Control Car Dash Camera, 5GHz Wi-Fi, Voice Control, Ultra-Precise GPS (SD Card Not Included) Check VIOFO A229 Plus Dash Cam Front and Rear, Dual STARVIS 2 Sensors, 2 Channel HDR, 1440P+1440P Voice Control Car Dash Camera, 5GHz Wi-Fi, Voice Control, Ultra-Precise GPS (SD Card Not Included) on Amazon

-The built-in G-sensor automatically detects a potential incident, such as a hard brake or a collision.
-When triggered, it automatically saves the video footage from just before, during, and after the event.
-This clip is locked and cannot be overwritten by the continuous loop recording, ensuring your crucial evidence is always safe.
+The built-in G-sensor automatically detects potential incidents, such as hard braking or a collision.
+When triggered, it automatically saves video footage from just before, during, and after the event.
+This clip is locked and cannot be overwritten by continuous loop recording, ensuring crucial evidence is always safe.

 Parking Guard: Your Car’s Sentry

 When your car is parked and the engine is off, the Parking Guard feature can monitor for incidents.
-If it detects a bump or impact, it will wake up, record a clip, and send a notification to your phone via the Garmin Drive app (requires an active Wi-Fi connection).
-This feature does require a constant power source, which can be achieved with Garmin’s Constant Power Cable (sold separately).
+If it detects a bump or impact, it will activate, record a clip, and send a notification to your phone via the Garmin Drive app (requires an active Wi-Fi connection).
+This feature necessitates a constant power source, achievable with Garmin’s Constant Power Cable (sold separately).

 Live View and Vault Storage

-• Live View: You can remotely check in on your car from anywhere using the Garmin Drive app, giving you peace of mind (requires a constant Wi-Fi connection).
+• Live View: You can remotely check on your car from anywhere using the Garmin Drive app, providing peace of mind (requires a constant Wi-Fi connection).

 Is the Garmin Dash Cam Mini 2 Right for You?